 Perform the services you have instructed us on that may require us to share data with expert consultants, counsel and advisors as required to complete your matter;

-Operate our back and middle office services which are managed by Skylark Platform Services;
+Operate our back and middle office services which are managed by Bamboo Platform Services;

-Professional services business that help us to manage Carbon, maintain business quality and manage compliance with regulations;
+Professional services business that helps us to manage Carbon, maintain business quality and manage compliance with regulations;

 Search providers used to perform due diligence searches, anti-money laundering searches and any other searches required by law or to undertake your matter;